Material Girl: Impact

-I can't completely disdain the song and the video, because they certainly were important to my career.
+"I can't completely disdain the song and the video, because they certainly were important to my career.
 But talk about the media hanging on a phrase and misinterpreting the damn thing as well.
-I didn't write that song, you know, and the video was about how the girl rejected diamonds and money.
+I didn't write that song, and the video was about how the girl rejected diamonds and money.
 But God forbid irony should be understood.
-So when I'm ninety, I'll still be the Material Girl.
+So when I'm ninety, I'll still be the 'Material Girl'.
 I guess it's not so bad.
-Lana Turner was the Sweater Girl until the day she died.
+Lana Turner was the 'Sweater girl' until the day she died".